 Exploitation robs people of their dignity, their identity and often their health.
 It can subject them to some of the most degrading, violent and fearful conditions.

-Poverty, homelessness, poor mental health, isolation, addiction, the effects of COVID-19, make people more vulnerable to trafficking and are all too often the experience of those who are being exploited or have been a victim of trafficking.
+Poverty, homelessness, poor mental health, isolation, war and displacement, addiction, the effects of COVID-19, make people more vulnerable to trafficking and are all too often the experience of those who are being exploited or have been a victim of trafficking.

 We know that there are many more people in our villages, towns and cities that are and have been exploited, they are hidden in plain sight and are often accessing services such as food banks, homeless hostels, drop in centres or other statutory services.
-Our Project Light aims to reach the most vulnerable who are being or have been exploited, bringing recovery and the first steps to lasting freedom.
-We work with third sector partners to:
+We help people at risk to build resilience to trafficking as well as increasing the number of victims who are identified and recovered.
+We do this by:

 Our experienced team work with frontline staff, building knowledge and confidence in spotting the signs of trafficking in order that potential victims have the time, space and information they need to make a decision about their next steps and get the specialist support they deserve.

 Contact us to find out more about our training and support services firstname.lastname@example.org.

 “SOHTIS’ Challenge Poverty webinar highlighted the importance of strong storytelling when trying to raise awareness of complex issues that are often misunderstood or misinterpreted externally.
 The intertwining of facts and figures with carefully-selected stories really helped bring the human trafficking situation in the UK to life in a way I would not necessarily have anticipated digitally.
 It’s certainly a presentation that stuck with me and helped give not only a stronger understanding of what human trafficking is and who it’s happening to, but also a new perspective on what role we as individuals have in fighting it.”PAUL COLLINS